 Repurpose large furniture.

 Can’t bear to part with your oversized antique china closet?
 Use it as a dry food pantry or extra clothing storage.
 Large furniture should be put to practical use so it serves a purpose.
-Your space is precious and limited, and every inch counts.
+Your small space is precious and limited, and every inch counts.

-Creating the illusion of extra space, mirrors make any room look larger.
+Improving a small space can be as simple as hanging mirrors.
+This simple change can make any room look larger.
 Target areas like mantles, hallways, and above beds as a DIY headboard.
 Position them opposite windows to reflect natural light and instantly brighten your place.

 Replace your windows.